 Two of our girls live in the Bay Area of California.
 The last time I saw Riane was dad’s funeral in October, which was a blur.
 She flew in and out quickly, and there was too much planning to do to spend much time with her.
 Before that, I do not remember.
 Between travel restrictions and work schedules I’m pretty sure we lost at least a year or more.

 In addition, my mother had not taken a real vacation in at least a decade.
 She was up for a week away from home with the family.

 Anyway…as usual…I digress.

 Beth and I researched, compared schedules and executed a vacation plan that could’ve included up to 9 people.
 Beth and I, Riane and her guy, Maddy and her guy, my mom and Beth’s parents.
-The final attendees were Beth, R Dub, Maddy, Riane, Ri’s guy Mike, and my mom.
+The final attendees were Beth, R Dub, Maddie, Riane, Ri’s guy Mike, and my mom.

-This would be the first time that Ri’s guy Mike would be seen by Beth, mom, Maddy and me.
+This would be the first time that Ri’s guy Mike would be seen by Beth, mom, Maddie and me.
 This would be the first time that my mom would see Maddy.
 Six nights in one VRBO with people that had spent little or no time together prior.
 How did that work out?
 Very well, we were pleased.